Token Sale

 Progress & Operational Details

-Approximately 59% of Switzerland’s overall electricity production comes from renewable sources, with hydropower by far the biggest contributor (95%).
-Wind power generation currently provides 0.2% of Swiss electricity consumption.
-End of 2020, new turbines were installed, but these turbines were not fully commissioned in 2021.
-Projects that are already in the advanced planning stages represent an additional 360 MW, while early-stage projects represent roughly 600 MW.
+Approximately 57% of Switzerland’s electricity production comes from renewable sources, with hydropower providing the biggest contribution of 92%.
+Currently, wind power provides 0.3% of Swiss electricity consumption.
+An additional 360 MW of capacity are already in advanced planning stages, while early-stage projects represent roughly 600 MW.
+These projects should be realized in the next 3-5 years.

 National RDD Priorities and Budget